Monday, June 11, 2012

 All media due and reflections posted to your blogs.

-Assignment: Fixing trouble/Re-test; read each other’s blogs
+Assignment: Fixing trouble/Re-test; read each other’s

 June 13: Final Evaluation/Critique Roundtable: invited guests